platformsh/platformsh-docs/src/languages/ruby.md

 * 2.3
 * 2.4
+* 2.5

 ## Unicorn based Rails configuration

 In this example, we use Unicorn to run our Ruby application.
+You could use any Ruby application server such as Puma or Thin.
 Configure the `.platform.app.yaml` file with a few key settings as listed below, a complete example is included at the end of this section.